-Doctors believe people with an immune deficiency can lead active and full lives.
-The goal is to help you regain or maintain control of your life.
+People living with immune deficiency can lead active and full lives.
+The goal of treating an immune deficiency is to help you regain or maintain control of your life.

 Your doctor may prescribe medications or other treatments to make you feel better and to protect you from foreign invaders.
-Medications and treatments must be chosen for your individual needs.
-They may need to be adjusted when your needs change.
+Medications and treatments must be chosen for your individual needs and may be adjusted as your needs change.

 Medications and treatments for immune deficiencies include:

 Antimicrobials, such as antibiotics and antifungals, are medications that fight bacterial or fungal infections.
-They are used when there are bacterial or fungal infections.
-Often, it is difficult to determine whether a pulmonary or sinus infection is caused by bacteria, as viral infections can present with similar signs and symptoms.
-In these cases, the doctor may perform additional testing, such as imaging (X-ray, CT scan), or obtain cultures of secretions from the infected area to determine the nature of the infectious agent.
+They are used when signs of infection are present.
+It is often difficult to determine whether a pulmonary or sinus infection is caused by bacteria, as viral infections can present with similar signs and symptoms.
+In these cases, your doctor may perform additional testing, such as imaging (X-ray or CT scan), or obtain cultures of secretions from the infected area to determine the nature of the infectious agent.
 Cultures can also provide sensitivities of that particular organism to determine the most effective antimicrobial agent.